 When it comes to handling infections like this one, using a reputable cleaning tool is the place to start.
 Sticking to this workflow ensures that every component of the adware gets found and eradicated from the affected computer.

 2. The wait is worth it.
 Once the scan completes, you will see a report listing all malicious or potentially unwanted objects detected on your PC.
-Go ahead and click the Fix Threats option in order to get the Trojan automatically uninstalled from your machine.
+Go ahead and click the Fix Threats option in order to get Dllhost.exe*32 COM Surrogate adware automatically uninstalled from your machine along with all of its modules.
 This being done, you should be good to go.